 What will it look like?

-During the mornings of Wednesday 13th and Thursday 14th February, our hall will be transformed into a careers fair.
+During the mornings of Tuesday 4th and Wednesday 5th February 2020, our hall will be transformed into a careers fair.
 The children will be visiting the different stands, talking to the adults from the various business and organisations on show.
 Some stands will have practical demonstrations and even freebies!

 Leading up to the careers fair, children will be thinking about the world of work.
 The careers fair will then be a great opportunity to liaise with adults in the world of work.
-The careers fair is for children in Years 3, 4, 5 and 6.
+The careers fair is for children in Years 2, 3, 4, 5 and 6.
 Note that if you are able to help us and your child is in Year R or 1, we will make sure they get to see you.